-All visitors are to report directly to the high school office.
+All visitors are to report directly to the middle school office.
 Visitors will not be allowed to visit or attend classes with students during the school day.
-Visitors will be allowed to see high school students during the day but must do so in the high school office.
-Also, visitors who want to see staff members will be required to remain in the high school office until notification is given to go to another area of the school building to see a staff member.
-All persons who do not obtain permission from the principal's office to visit the school, or visitors who create serious distractions to the learning environment in the building or on the premises shall be considered trespassers and subjected to arrest and prosecution.
+Visitors will be allowed to see middle school students but must do so in the middle school office.
+Also, visitors who want to see staff members will be required to remain in the middle school office until notification is given to go to another area of the school building to see a staff member.
+All persons who do not obtain permission from the principal's office to visit the school, or visitors that create serious distractions to the learning environment in the building or on the premises shall be considered trespassers and subject to arrest and prosecution.
+Visitors may be required to wear a mask when entering the building during school hours.